-Exercise: Moderate movement for your body and mind
+Exercise for the body and mind

-- Quit smoking (www.quitline.co.nz)
+- Quit smoking

-- Don’t take drugs
+- Don’t take recreational drugs

 Emotional support: We’re here to help